Velko/8-bit-CPU/README.md

 Arduino + Python test module
 ----------------------------

-It started with hooking up an Arduino and writing some sketches to verify if modules work as expected.
+It started with hooking up an Arduino (on its own at first, then expanded output with 595 shift registers, expanding even more with 139 demultiplexers and finally added 165 for expanded input) and writing some sketches to verify if modules work as expected.
 Soon I realized that the environment is a bit limited and while it can prove that everything works, it is not very helpful for diagnostics.

-Reducing the functions of Arduino to "set control lines", "put to bus", "read from bus", etc. and implementing higher level logic in Python makes it more flexible and quicker to develop.
-Wrote a "client" that uses cmd-input for diagnostics.
+Reducing the functions of Arduino to "set control lines", "put to bus", "read from bus", "read flags", "pulse a clock", etc. and implementing higher level logic in Python, makes it more flexible and quicker to develop.
+Wrote a "client" that uses interactive input for diagnostics.

 Started to implement Python functions that acts as an assembly instructions - for example: add(A, B) switches all control lines and issues clock ticks as needed for the addition operation.
 Basically - implemented microcode in Python.
 Later, with refactoring it became my main microcode definition and is used as primary source for microcode EEPROM contents.

-Using the instruction-like functions and [pytest][pytest] framework wrote a quite complete thorough test suite.
+Using the instruction-like functions and [pytest][pytest] framework wrote a quite thorough test suite.
 It can check couple hundred scenarios in just few seconds and point out if something does not work as expected.
 It has already saved me several times, when I did some rewiring.

 With help of these instruction-like functions I also wrote some demo programs.
 Largest one is Sieve of Eratosthenes - it finds all 8-bit prime numbers.
 All variables/arrays required for algorithm are stored in the RAM.
 The control flow reads its input only from Flags register.

-With some "clever" manipulations, I managed to add necessary labels and jumps to replace Python's while/if/continue/break control flow.
-As a result - I can translate it into machine code.
+With some "clever" manipulations, I add necessary labels and jumps to replace Python's while/if/ continue/break control flow.
+The resulting code is ran using alternate "backend" that generates machine code, instead of sending it to hardware directly.
+Machine code that can be written into program ROM or loaded into RAM by different means.

 At the moment the test module is swapped out for "real" EEPROM-based Control Logic, but I'll definitely find a way to use both of them in parallel, as it is too useful to be retired.